RIP21/react-simplemde-editor/README.md

 Note: if you don't specify a custom id it will automatically generate an id for you.

 Note that you need to `useMemo` to memoize `options` so they do not change on each rerender!
-It shouldn't affect behavior, but it may affect performance because then on each render of the parent that renders `SimpleMdeReact` you'll get a new instance of the editor, which you definitely want to avoid!
+It will affect behavior and performance because then on each render of the parent that renders `SimpleMdeReact` you'll get a new instance of the editor, which you definitely want to avoid!
+Also, if you change `options` on each `value` change you will lose focus.
+So, put `options` as a `const` outside of the component, or if `options` shall be partially or fully set by `props` make sure to `useMemo` in case of functional/hooks components, or class field for `class` based components.
+Slightly more on that here: [#164](https://github.com/RIP21/react-simplemde-editor/issues/164)

 ```tsx
 export const UsingOptions = () => {